-in the ensembles.
-The column saturation value increases much more rapidly (roughly 6% per K), than the critical value for the convection transition (at 3.6% per K).
-Column saturation thus clearly does not give a good estimate of the temperature dependence of the onset of strong precipitation (at the scales considered, i.e., larger than individual plumes), and assumptions of a constant fraction of saturation are oversimplified.
+When $\widehat{q{sat}}$ is displayed as a function of \widehat{T} (Fig. 3a), the values for different basins agree quite well except for slight variations at the highest temperature values-for which there are fewest counts-which must be the signature of slightly different vertical temperature structures occurring in the ensembles.
+The column saturation value increases much more rapidly (roughly 6% K-1) than the critical value for the convection transition (at 3.6% K-1).
+Thus, column saturation clearly does not give a good estimate of the temperature dependence of the onset of strong precipitation at the scales considered (i.e., larger than individual plumes), and assumptions of a constant fraction of saturation are oversimplified.